Flyers give up lead after making huge rally, fall to defending champs

 Assistant coach Rocky Thompson has continued to consult special advisors Patrick Sharp and John LeClair and pro scout Dany Heatley, a plan devised in the offseason.

-Thompson pointed out that the Flyers haven't had a lot of opportunities of late, a sign that their 5-on-5 game has been better.
+Thompson pointed out that the Flyers hadn't had a lot of opportunities of late, a sign that their 5-on-5 game was better.
 Over the previous three games, the Flyers had just four power plays.

 "It has been a challenge for us," Thompson said of the fewer opportunities, "but I think that plays to our advantage because our 5-on-5 game is good and positive."